-The trend for this indicator is changed from neutral to negative to the rising share of user fee revenues to cover total expenditures.
+The trend for this indicator is remains negative due to the rising share of user fee revenues to cover total expenditures.
 User fees are charged to users of County services, such as rental charges, fees for copies or forms, or copayments for medical services.
 A rising percentage can be of concern if the prices charged for services become unaffordable to taxpayers.
 For governmental funds, this trend is negative.
 This trend is also indicative of declining intergovernmental revenues that support mandates, which require the County to make the loss up with other sources of revenues, such as fees.